-This is the book that gave me proof that I can have a good relationship with Laila one day, that it will take work and time, but will a memorable bond to cherish for a lifetime.
+This is the book that gave me hope that I could have a good relationship with Laila, and any future challenging dog.

 I picked up this book soon after finishing The Education of Will and it quickly became my most recommended to novice and longtime dog owners alike.
 McConnell ties in stories of her clients while explaining dog language in human terms.

 With each anecdote, she demonstrates how the disconnect between many dogs and their humans lies within the way we communicate.
 All too often, we don’t realize that we’re not speaking the same language.
 McConnell offers funny stories all dog owners can relate to that help wayward dog parents learn to better understand what their dogs are thinking and how to train them in a way that they understand.

 This is a must read book for anyone who has a dog at home.

 My aunt who is a literary agent suggested that I read a book by Jon Katz when we were discussing books about animals.
 This conversation happened around the time that Sora died and when I was looking for Saving Simon (which I have yet to read), I came across Going Home.

 Drawing from personal experiences with his own pets, Katz offers solace and support for anyone mourning the loss of their own beloved pet.
 He assures us that if we gave our pets the best life we could, were there for them during their times of need, and made the best call during their final days, then we shouldn’t feel guilty for the difficult decisions we had to make on their behalf.